Sustainable Fall Cleanup

 We have just two exceptions for leaving the leaves…

-2. We will remove certain diseased leaves from the landscape, that are most susceptible to re-infecting plants again next year.
-That includes completely removing the following leaves: Maple with Tar Spot, Crabapple with Apple Scab, Lilac with Leaf Blotch, and Pear with Entomosporium.
+Remove certain diseased leaves from the landscape, that are most susceptible to re-infecting plants again next year.
+That includes removing as many of the following leaves as you can: Maple with Tar Spot, Crabapple with Apple Scab, Lilac with Leaf Blotch, and Pear with Entomosporium.

 Shredding Leaves